 “I didn’t expect to be doing so much listening and helping women with emotions, I am not strictly trained for that, although I can always refer them on if necessary.
 It was tough to begin with, but in the end I am a shoulder to lean on.”

-On the other side of that equation has been the countless success stories.
+On the other side of that equation is the countless success stories.

-“The most rewarding part is seeing the women, and their families, leaving at the end of their treatment and just knowing that I have helped.”
+“The most rewarding part is seeing the women, and their families, leaving at the end of their treatment and just knowing that I have helped,” she said.

 While it might seem like a long shot just six months in, the busy nurse would love to see another McGrath Foundation edition in Tamworth in the near future.